Metacognition: Concepts and models

-The theory of metacognition plays a critical role in successful learning, and it's important for both students and teachers to demonstrate understanding of it.
-Students who underwent metacognitive training including pretesting, self evaluation, and creating study plans performed better on exams.
+The theory of metacognition plays a critical role in successful learning, and both students and teachers need to demonstrate understanding of it.
+Students who underwent metacognitive training, including pretesting, self-evaluation, and creating study plans, performed better on exams.
 They are self-regulated learners who utilize the "right tool for the job" and modify learning strategies and skills based on their awareness of effectiveness.
 Individuals with a high level of metacognitive knowledge and skill identify blocks to learning as early as possible and change "tools" or strategies to ensure goal attainment.
 A broader repertoire of "tools" also assists in goal attainment.
-When "tools" are general, generic, and context independent, they are more likely to be useful in different types of learning needs.
-In one study examining students who received text messages during college lectures, it was suggested that students with higher metacognitive self-regulation were less likely than other students to have their learning affected by keeping mobile phones switched on in classes.
+When "tools" are general, generic, and context-independent, they are more likely to be useful across different types of learning needs.
+In one study examining students who received text messages during college lectures, it was suggested that students with higher metacognitive self-regulation were less likely than others to have their learning affected by keeping their mobile phones switched on in class.

 Finally, there is no distinction between domain-general and domain-specific metacognitive skills.
-This means that metacognitive skills are domain-general in nature and there are no specific skills for certain subject areas.
+This means that metacognitive skills are domain-general, and there are no specific skills for particular subject areas.
 The metacognitive skills that are used to review an essay are the same as those that are used to verify an answer to a math question.

+However, whether metacognition is domain-general or domain-specific remains an active area of research.
+Neuroimaging and lesion studies have identified distinct neural substrates for perceptual versus memory metacognition, with perceptual judgments relying on anterior prefrontal cortex and memory monitoring engaging precuneus and medial parietal regions.
+A meta-analysis found no correlation between metacognition for perception and memory.
+However, domain-general confidence signals also exist in frontal and posterior midline regions, and large-scale behavioral studies report cross-domain correlations explaining approximately 15-20% of shared variance.
+This dissociation is particularly evident in aging, where older adults often retain metacognitive accuracy for memory while showing declines in perceptual metacognition, a pattern supported by distinct neural oscillatory mechanisms, including theta synchronization for perceptual metacognition and alpha desynchronization for memory metacognition.

 Related concepts

 A number of theorists have proposed a common mechanism behind theory of mind, the ability to model and understand the mental states of others, and metacognition, which involves a theory of one's own mind's function.
 Direct evidence for this link is limited.

 Several researchers have related mindfulness to metacognition.
-Mindfulness includes at least two mental processes: a stream of mental events and a higher level awareness of the flow of events.
+Mindfulness includes at least two mental processes: a stream of mental events and a higher-level awareness of the flow of events.
 Mindfulness can be distinguished from some metacognition processes in that it is a conscious process.